nisargap/AndroidTodo/README.md

 # AndroidTodo
-To Do List tutorial for Android Development.
+To Do List tutorial for Android Development
 ## Requirements
 - [Android Studio](https://developer.android.com/sdk/index.html) : You will need this IDE to develop for Android.